The Influence of Habits on Novelty Perception and Experiential Richness

 At this point, you’ve helped hundreds, maybe thousands of people form better habits.
 What do people think about when they’re thinking about changing their habits?
 What are they trying to do?

-The objective with habits though, is to place your mind on autopilot so that you naturally engage in behaviors that contribute to your success or well-being.
+The objective of habits is to place your mind on autopilot so that you naturally engage in behaviors that contribute to your success or well-being.
 You seek to streamline these actions and eliminate the conscious effort involved.
-It's a bit like trying to outsource a task.
+It's a bit like trying to outsource or automate a task to your subconscious mind.

 In your mind, are there downsides to this aspect of habits as auto-pilot?
 If we put so much into habits, do we miss out on experiential richness?

 This realization dawns on him that putting his entire life on autopilot - reducing it to mere habits, was not what he truly desired.
-It's a poignant exploration of the consequences of living life without being fully present, culminating in regret for the missed opportunities and experiences.
-In these instances where habits become the primary focus, it can backfire dramatically, especially at the extremes.
+It's an interesting exploration of the consequences of living life without being fully present, culminating in profound regret for the missed opportunities and experiences.
+Again, trying to automate everything would ultimately make life pretty dull and unfulfilling.

 This makes me think of the show, Severance, on AppleTV, where the characters who work in the office are “split in half”, and their memories for their work life are totally divorced from their personal life in evenings and weekends.